ryanatkn/gro/contributing.md

 For more you can read about [Gro's current philosophy](src/docs/philosophy.md).

 I don't want to spend much time on support outside of our needs.
-Some is fine, welcome even 😺 but there's a line 😾 and I don't know where it is yet.
+Some is fine, welcome even 😺 but there is a line 😾 and I don't know where it is yet.
 And I want to give away the source code because I think it's useful and cool.
 The license is MIT, so you're free to use and repurpose it with ain't nobody's permission.
 We have much work to do and Gro is just a low level tool.